John McFall, Baron McFall of Alcluith: House of Lords

 On 17 June 2010, he was created a life peer as Baron McFall of Alcluith, of Dumbarton in Dunbartonshire, and was introduced in the House of Lords on 6 July 2010.

 He was the Vice-Chair of the All-Party Parliamentary Group on Overseas Development (Apgood).

 In July 2016, he was appointed as Chairman of Committees of the House of Lords with effect from 1 September 2016.
 He was known as Senior Deputy Speaker while holding the office.

 In the 2021 Lord Speaker election, McFall was elected as Lord Speaker, succeeding Lord Fowler.

 In 2023 he suggested the House of Lords needs more independent, expert peers.
 Lord McFall stated he was making no direct criticism of recent peerage choices, but the upper house was in danger of becoming "out of sync" with its balance of legislators.
 McFall planned to meet Rishi Sunak to lift a cap limiting the number of new, non-party expert peers that can be created by the House of Lords Appointments Commission, currently set at a maximum of two a year.

 In October 2025, he resigned as Lord Speaker with effect from 2 February 2026.

 Other activities

-He was Chair of the Scotch Whisky and Spirits All-Party Parliamentary Group (APPG) and of the Royal Navy APPG.

-He was Chairman of Strathleven Regeneration Company and of Clydebank re-built, two development companies based in his constituency.

-He gave his backing to Dumpster Kids, a not-for-profit organisation aimed at rescuing abandoned children, in January 2011.

 Since 2023, he routinely hosts the House of Lords themed podcast Lord Speaker's Corner, which features him discussing peership and other political topics with fellow Lords in Parliament.